z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 --> Files Here <--

 #### Thought Process
-We were given network logs similar to the `Are You Looking Me Up?` challenge.
+I was given network logs similar to the `Are You Looking Me Up?` challenge.
 Instead of focusing on specific ports, I needed to analyze the network protocols used by each host.

 Most cryptocurrency mining operations use TCP for reliable connections to mining pools, so I filtered by TCP protocol: